About Lupus

 Lupus disproportionately affects people of color, especially African Americans, Asians, Hispanics, and Native Americans and like most autoimmune diseases is more prevalent in females.
 While approximately eight of ten new cases of lupus develop among women of childbearing age, men, women, and children also develop the disease.
 It ranges from mild to life-threatening and is a leading cause of kidney disease, stroke, and premature cardiovascular disease in young women and there is no known cause or cure.

-Most people with lupus have suffered an average of four years prior to being diagnosed because there is no single test that identifies lupus.
+Most people with lupus have struggled for years prior to being diagnosed because there is no single test that identifies lupus.
 A diagnosis is usually made through a process of clinical observation and elimination.
 Many individuals can become very ill before a diagnosis is reached.
-Lupus suffers from the lack of awareness more than any other major disease.
+Lupus suffers from the lack of awareness more than many other major diseases.
 It affects females over 90% of the time, and the majority of those it strikes do not look ill.
 Lupus is a heterogeneous disease with symptoms varying from one person to the next, therefore most treatments must be individualized.

 It is estimated that one in three persons with lupus is disabled and one in five receives their medical care through Medicare or Medicaid.
 Lupus and other autoimmune diseases are the fourth leading cause of disability among women.
 The economic burden to society is staggering between the costs of disability income payments, government-sponsored medical care and lost tax revenue.